sasiqwerty/Mind/output-process.md

 IMG-20231015-WA0081.jpg

 When should vault keys be rotated?
+ans : when it is copied to file systems outside the vault

 when it is copied to file systems outside the vault
 whenever a CyberArk user leaves the organization
+annually
 when migrating to a new data center